AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 alternate function number.
 But let's say you knew that.
 Is the code correct?
 The longer it takes to know, the less productive you are.
 (By the way, the fact that the code above is in C is beside the point.
-If we wrote it the same way in Ada it would be equally opaque.
-There are more readable approaches.)
+If we wrote it the same way in Ada it would be equally opaque.)
+There are more readable approaches.
+Judicious use of record and array types is one.
+We'll say more about that shortly.

 Some devices are very simple.
 In these cases the application may interact directly with the device without unduly affecting productivity.